-The family should get their boat, jet skis, hitches and rear areas of their cars decontaminated at the Fish Wildlife and Park (FWP) station when they leave Tiber Reservoir.
+The family should get their boat, jet skis, hitches and rear areas of their cars decontaminated at a local Idaho boat inspection station when they leave the Snake River reservoir.
 After that they should be okay to visit Hungry Horse Reservoir and Flathead Lake without stopping at other FWP inspection stations because they do not have any zebra mussels.

-The family should get their boat, jet skis, hitches and rear areas of their cars decontaminated at the FWP station when they leave Tiber Reservoir.
+The family should get their boat, jet skis, hitches and rear areas of their cars decontaminated at a local Idaho boat inspection station when they leave the Snake River reservoir.
 They should then stop at inspection stations before they cross the continental divide, and before they enter any water body in the Flathead Basin which includes Hungry Horse Reservoir and Flathead Lake.

-The family does not need to stop at any decontamination or inspection stations when leaving Tiber Reservoir.
+The family does not need to stop at any decontamination or inspection stations when leaving the Snake River reservoir.

-The family should get their boat, jet skis, hitches and rear areas of their car inspected at FWP inspection stations when they enter any new body of water.
-Since they will be stopping at FWP inspection stations later in their trip they do not need to get decontaminated when they leave Tiber Reservoir.
+The family should only get their boat, jet skis, hitches and rear areas of their car inspected at an inspection station when they enter any new body of water.
+Since they will be stopping at FWP inspection stations later in their trip they do not need to get decontaminated when they leave the Snake River reservoir.